 So far this series has covered the MENA region’s global import and export position, the dynamics between KSA and the UAE, and the region’s general dependence on fuel that drives the need for diversification.

 As part of their effort to diversify, MENA countries are seeking food and agriculture independence.
 The UAE and KSA are minor contributors to food and agriculture MENA export totals.
 Food and agriculture imports and exports make up a relatively small portion of total MENA numbers, but they are essential to the long-term stability of the region.
-The following data indicates the current state of food imports and exports in the MENA region, the UAE, and KSA as well as key steps being taken to improve food production capability through technology.
+The following data indicate the current state of food imports and exports in the MENA region, the UAE, and KSA, as well as key steps being taken to improve food production capability through technology.

 The UAE and KSA Are Minor Players in MENA’s Total Food and Agriculture Exports and Imports

-- The UAE and KSA export less food and agriculture products than the average MENA country
+- The UAE and KSA export less food and agriculture products than the average MENA country.

-- UAE food and agriculture exports are growing; imports have remained stable
+- UAE food and agriculture exports are growing; imports have remained stable.

-- KSA food and agriculture exports have remained stable; imports have slowly decreased
+- KSA food and agriculture exports have remained stable; imports have slowly decreased.

 KSA Imports More Agriculture and Food Products Than Other MENA Countries

-- KSA imports approximately 2% more food and agriculture products compared to other MENA countries
+- KSA imports approximately 2% more food and agriculture products compared to other MENA countries.

-- This stark contrast between the two countries highlights the UAE’s investments in food production capacity and technology
+- This stark contrast between the two countries highlights the UAE’s investments in food production capacity and technology.

 The UAE and KSA Export Less Food and Agriculture Products Compared to Other MENA Countries as a Percentage of Total Exports

-- The UAE and KSA both export less food on average than other MENA countries as a percentage of total exports
+- The UAE and KSA both export less food on average than other MENA countries as a percentage of total exports.

-- This is less significant than import disparities since food independence is a major driver but not necessarily food production and distribution
+- This is less significant than import disparities since food independence is a major driver but not necessarily food production and distribution.

-- KSA and the UAE are expected to continue producing less food and agriculture products than MENA countries in the near future
+- KSA and the UAE are expected to continue producing less food and agriculture products than MENA countries in the near future.

 The UAE’s Commitment to Food and Agriculture Leadership Is Evidenced in Its Tech Investments

-The Role of the GCC in Long Term MENA Development
+The Role of the GCC in Long-Term MENA Development

 The Gulf Cooperation Council (GCC) includes Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.
 The GCC was formally established on May 25, 1981.
 The council’s purpose is to unify the countries’ currency, trade markets, and other economic markets.
 There have been discussions to turn the council into a union with closer unity through a single currency and other economic integrations.

 The GCC has made several changes to its policies that support its continued openness to trade.
-These policy changes include generating unified technical standards, harmonized customs administration procedures, and reduced clearance requirements to reduce non-tariff barriers within the GCC.
+These policy changes include generating unified technical standards, harmonized customs administration procedures, and reduced clearance requirements to lower the amount of non-tariff barriers within the GCC.
 There are a number of special agencies in charge of creating and implementing technical standards, undertaking commercial arbitration, and registering patents: the Standardization and Metrology Organization for GCC in Saudi Arabia, the Technical Telecommunications Bureau in Bahrain, and the Regional Committee for Electrical Energy Systems in Qatar.
 These organizations have focused on making trade organizations more efficient.

 The GCC Will Continue to Play a Crucial Role in International Trade